R.O.K. Army K2 "Black Panther"

 Range Finder, Gunner's Hatch, Side Armor, and Smoke Grenade Launchers

-Step 10 will complete construction of the turret.
+Step 10 continues with construction of the turret.
 First, you are instructed to assemble the three piece L55 gun barrel.
 It consists of a slide molded base, gun tube, and muzzle.
 As stated previously, there is no assembly of gun halves so there is no irritating and time consuming filling seams and sanding.
 Also shown in this step is building and installment of two four-piece modules on either side of the gun mantlet.
 There are additional sensor like devices above the smoke grenades.
 I would suspect that these are all components of the Missile Approach Warning System (MAWS) described in the introduction.
 Additional parts in this step include antennae on the rear of the turret.

 MAWS System with Gun Sight and Coaxial Machinegun